Costinbc/Java-lexical-analyser/README.md

-# Java-lexical-analyser
+# Java-lexical-analyzer
-A Java lexical analyser using Flex
+A Java lexical analyzer using Flex with C++

+Extracts the number and names of classes in a Java file.
+Counts the number of instances of a class.
+Checks for the presence and correctness of get-set methods for each variable in every class.

+Usage:
+  make
+  ./tema [Input_File_Name] [Output_File_Name]